Azure/multimodal-ai-llm-processing-accelerator/README.md

 When using private endpoints:

-1. **Local development challenges**: Services with private endpoints are not directly accessible from your local development environment.
+1. **Local development challenges**: Services with private endpoints are not directly accessible from your local development environment unless public network access is enabled temporarily for deployment.
+If public network access must be disabled at all times, you will need to run the deployment from an internal network address (within the VNET).
 Options to address this include:
    - Using a jumpbox or Azure Bastion service to access the VNET
    - Setting up a VPN connection to the VNET
    - Using Azure Dev Tunnels or similar services

 2. **Deployment of Content Undertstanding Schemas & Application Code**: After the provisioning of the cloud resources, a postprovision script is run from the deployment runner (or your local machine) to create or update the Content Understanding analyzer schemas in the resource dedicated to Azure Content Understanding, along with deployment of the function app code.
-If either the Content Understanding resource or the function app resources are deployed behind private endpoints, these steps will fail unless they are being run from a machine that is connected to the VNET.
+If either the Content Understanding resource or the function app resources are deployed behind without public network access and from a deployment host that is not located within the VNET, these steps will fail.
 There are a couple ways to resolve this:
-    - The recommended long-term solution is to run the deployment from a machine that is located within or connected to the VNET (e.g. via a VPN or Azure Bastion, or from a VM/runner that is deployed within the VNET).
+    - The recommended long-term solution is to run the deployment from a host that is located within or connected to the VNET (e.g. via a VPN or Azure Bastion, or from a VM/runner that is deployed within the VNET).
-    - The alternative short-term solution is to deploy the solution as follows:
+    - Alternatively, you can temporarily deploy the solution with public network access enabled and then reprovision the infrastructure with all public network access disabled.
+In practice, you would do as follows:
-        - For the first deployment, run `azd up` with `NetworkingType = 'ServiceEndpoint'` for the function app and backend services (this will create the schemas in the resource and deploy the application code while public access is possible)
+        - For the first deployment, enable public network access for the resources (within `main.bicepparam`), then run `azd up`.
+This will create the schemas in the Content Understanding resource and deploy the application code while public access is possible.
-        - With the resources deployed and publicly accessible, set `NetworkingType = 'PrivateEndpoint'` for the function app and/or backend services and re-run `azd up` with the new networking configuration.
-This will switch the backend resource(s) to private networking and now prevent all public access - including the postprovision hook and code deployment.
-Note that the deployment will fail once the private endpoints are enabled and the postprovision hook and/or code deployments are attempted since the resources are no longer publicly accessible.
+        - Now that the schemas and code are deployed and up-to-date, set the `webAppAllowPublicAccess`, `functionAppAllowPublicAccess`, `backendServicesAllowPublicAccess` parameters to false.
+        - Redeploy the infrastructure by running `azd provision`.
+This will disable public network access to the resources and ensure that only other resources within the VNET can access them.
-        - Next time you need to update the schemas or application code, you can switch the networking configuration back to `ServiceEndpoint` and rerun `azd up` to re-enable public access to the backend resources.
-For the Function app, you will also need to manually remove the private endpoint (e.g. through the portal) so that the function app can be accessed again via the standard networking configuration.
-Once this is done, you can deploy the new function app code (either with `azd up` or `azd deploy api`), and then switch the configuration back to `PrivateEndpoint` and run `azd up` again to switch the resources back to private endpoints.
+        - Next time you need to update the schemas or application code, you can temporarily re-enable public network access to the required resources, rerun `azd up` to reprovision the infrastructure and deploy the updated schemas and application code, and then disable public network access and run `azd provision` once more.

 ### Deploying to Azure with `azd`